 Making an apple cake vegan is super easy, you just need to replace the on-vegan components such as egg, butter, and milk, with healthier options, like:

-- Chia or Flax eggs - simply made combining these anti-oxidant packed seeds with warm water, and make a great egg replacement.
+- Chia or Flax eggs - simply made by combining these anti-oxidant packed seeds with warm water, and make a great egg replacement.

 - Flaxseed oil, extra virgin olive oil, coconut oil, or melted vegan butter - to replace regular butter.